 The cost of debt finance is very transparent.
 The interest on your loan can be accounted and planned for prior to taking on the debt, and a plan can be made to achieve a comfortable exit at the end, with, of course, a contingency plan B just in case the initially envisioned exit doesn’t go to plan.

 It allows you to keep full control of your business, whilst still giving you the opportunity to raise money and grow.
+See an example of this in our case study, Eco-Friendly Funding.

 An equity investor will be entitled to a share of your company’s profits, whereas with debt, all your profits can be retained by you, and do not have to be distributed to investors with shares in the company.
 Thus, all profits can be reinvested back into your company to stimulate further growth.